ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The default format of the certificate is DER (application/pkix-cert).
 The client may request other formats by including an Accept header in its request.
+For example, the client may use the media type application/x-pem-file to request the certificate in PEM format.

 The server provides metadata about the certificate in HTTP headers.
 In particular, the server MUST include a Link relation header field {{RFC5988}}